rtanglao/rt-making-wsl-and-windows-work-for-me/README.md

 # rt-making-wsl-and-windows-work-for-me
 WFM :-)

+# 27october2019 less -r

+`less -r` to ue cursor keys and evaluate the escape sequences

 # 27October2019 making wsl work better with dbus and yet another terminal with better copy and paste, xfce

 ```bash